sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 | /cli/config-cli-plugin | string | no        | A path to a plugin for sonic-utilities config CLI command.      |
 | /cli/clear-cli-plugin  | string | no        | A path to a plugin for sonic-utilities sonic-clear CLI command. |

-For example the user can have a *config* CLI auto-generated and the *show* CLI NOT auto-generated.
+For example, the user can have a `config` CLI auto-generated and the `show` CLI NOT auto-generated.

 ## Configuration and management